Milan: Sport

 Milan hosted matches at the FIFA World Cup in 1934 and 1990 and the UEFA European Championship in 1980, and more recently held the 2003 World Rowing Championships, the 2009 World Boxing Championships, and some games of the Men's Volleyball World Championship in 2010 and the final games of the Women's Volleyball World Championship in 2014.
 In 2018, Milan hosted the World Figure Skating Championships.
 Milan will host the 2026 Winter Olympics as well as the 2026 Winter Paralympics jointly with Cortina d'Ampezzo.

-Milan is the only city in Europe that is home to two European Cup/Champions League winning teams: Serie A football clubs A.C.
-Milan and Inter.
+Milan, along with Manchester, is one of only two cities in Europe that is home to two European Cup/Champions League winning teams: Serie A football clubs AC Milan and Inter.
 They are two of the most successful clubs in the world of football in terms of international trophies.
 Both teams have also won the FIFA Club World Cup (formerly the Intercontinental Cup).
 With a combined ten Champions League titles, Milan is only second to Madrid as the city with the most European Cups.
 Both teams play at the UEFA 5-star-rated Giuseppe Meazza Stadium, more commonly known as the San Siro, that is one of the biggest stadiums in Europe, with a seating capacity of over 80,000.
 The Meazza Stadium has hosted four European Cup/Champions League finals, most recently in 2016, when Real Madrid defeated Atlético Madrid 5–3 in a penalty shoot-out.
 A third team, Brera Calcio, plays in Prima Categoria, the seventh tier of Italian football.
-Another team, Milano City F.C. (a successor of Bustese Calcio), plays in Serie D, the fourth level.
+Another team, Milano City FC (a successor of Bustese Calcio), plays in Serie D, the fourth level.